arinco-crew-community/four-tips-securing-serverless/tip_2.md

 ```

-And set the `value` of our `AdventureWorks` connection string to the following.
+Next we need to set the `value` of our `AdventureWorks` connection string in the connectionstrings resource in `main.bicep` to the following.

 ``` bicep